Hexagram 17隨Following

 — Legge (1882)

 Line 3 is the structural mirror of line 2 — the same two figures, the inverse choice. 係丈夫,失小子 — cleaving to the strong man, losing the little boy.
-The line confirms what line 2 was warning against, and now names a corresponding fortune: 隨有求得, following in this way, what is sought is obtained.
+The line confirms what line 2 was warning against and now names a corresponding fortune: 隨有求得, following in this way, what is sought is obtained.
 The hexagram is precise about the trade.
-The actor who aligns upward, toward the figure whose direction has more carrying force, also loses access to the smaller circle of immediate intimacy.
+Align upward, toward the figure whose direction has more carrying force, and you also lose access to the smaller circle of immediate intimacy.
 The loss is real; the line does not deny it.
-But what the actor sought is what comes — and the position the line lands at is the only place in the hexagram where the seeking is met by the obtaining.
+But what you sought is what comes — and this is the only place in the hexagram where the seeking is met by the obtaining.

 The third clause is the corrective: 利居貞 — advantage in dwelling in firm-correctness.
 The line warns that the upward alignment is not a one-time choice but a posture that must be sustained.
-Operators who reach line 3 by following the senior whose direction is actually worth following, and who then begin to drift back toward the closer circle for emotional comfort, lose both — the senior begins to read the wavering, and the closer circle has already noted the original departure.
+Reach line 3 by following the figure whose direction is actually worth following, then drift back toward the closer circle for comfort, and you lose both — the senior figure reads the wavering, and the closer circle has already noted the original departure.
 The hexagram is the I Ching's clean instruction that following the strong figure requires staying with the choice.
-Founders who follow a high-bar mentor and then accept softer counsel from peers; executives who follow a CEO's strategic direction and then negotiate carve-outs with HR; analysts who follow the rigorous worldview and then drift toward consensus on the way to publication — all leave the line-3 fortune the moment 居貞, dwelling in firm-correctness, stops being the working condition.
+The apprentice who commits to a demanding master and then takes the easier advice of friends; the doctoral student who follows a rigorous adviser and then drifts toward the consensus of the cohort; the athlete who signs with a hard coach and then quietly negotiates the training down — all leave the line-3 fortune the moment 居貞, dwelling in firm-correctness, stops being the working condition.

 隨有獲,貞凶。有孚在道,以明何咎。